chr33s/shopflare/README.md

 # ShopFlare

-> Shopify app using React Router (v7) running on cloudflare worker
+> Minimalist Shopify app using React Router (v7) running on cloudflare (worker).
+Only required features, no future changes other than core upgrades & platform alignment.

 ## Rationale

 - @shopify/shopify-app-remix to complex (to much abstraction)
 - Needed simple boilerplate, than only does the basics with minimal abstraction
+- Small code surface, easier audit
+- Stability over feature completeness
 - Minimally opinionated, by supporting only:
   1. Embedded app use-case
   2. New Embedded Auth Strategy